hstreamdb/docs/docs/zh/operation/deployment/quick-deploy-ssh.md

 ## Detailed configuration items

-This section describes in detail the meaning of each field in the configuration file.
-The configuration file is divided into three large sections: global configuration items, monitoring component configuration items and other component configuration items.
+This section describes the meaning of each field in the configuration file in detail.
+The configuration file is divided into three main sections: global configuration items, monitoring component configuration items, and other component configuration items.

 ### Global